DataDog/documentation/content/logs/aws.md

 6. Select **Create Function.**
     {{< img src="logs/aws/author_from_scratch.png" alt="Author from Scratch" responsive="true" >}}

-### Provide the code and configure the lambda
+### Provide the code and configure the Lambda

-1. Copy and paste the code from [this repo](https://github.com/DataDog/dd-aws-lambda-functions/blob/master/Log/lambda_function.py) into the function code area.
+1. Copy and paste the code from [this repo](https://github.com/DataDog/dd-aws-Lambda-functions/blob/master/Log/Lambda_function.py) into the function code area.
-2. Ensure the Handler reads **lambda_function.lambda_handler**
+2. Ensure the Handler reads **Lambda_function.Lambda_handler**
     {{< img src="logs/aws/select_python.png" alt="Select Python" responsive="true" >}}
 3. At the top of the script you'll find a section called `#Parameters`.
 You have two options for providing the API Key that the Lambda function requires: